slamora/brackets-wiki/User-Key-Bindings.md

-This page describes how user can override default key bindings in Brackets.
+This page describes how user can update key bindings in Brackets.

+Key bindings for default commands or extensions can be overridden or removed.

+Currently, only key bindings for commands can be updated -- not editor bindings currently handled by the CodeMirror keymap.
+Key bindings cannot be modified for special commands: cut, copy, paste, undo, redo, or select all.

-## Quick Start
+### Quick Start
 Use `Debug > Open User Key Map` to open the `keymap.json` in Brackets so it can be edited.
 If the file does not already exist, then it will be created.

 Edits to file are applied immediately on File Save.

-## Location
+### Location
 The `keymap.json` file is located in the the user data folder.
 The user data folder is located at:

 * Mac: ```~/Library/Application Support/Brackets```